The sweet-smelling blood of trees

 Copal (Pom) tree with bamboo growing alongside it

 Pom is the Maya word for the tree.
-It was tapped during a full moon when its yellow resin flows most readily.
+It was tapped during a full moon when the yellow resin flows most readily.
 The bark of the tree, when boiled, made a tea that could help relieve stomach pains and kill intestinal parasites.
-The powdered bark was also used as an external antiseptic.
-And it was one of the trees that survived burning.
-It grows wild throughout the Yucatan Penninsula.
+The powdered bark was used as an external antiseptic.
+And the trees is able to survive burning.
+It grows wild throughout the Yucatan Peninsula.

-Breath constitutes the soul essence, which continues after death as the soul of the dead.
-So incense coming out of the mouth of a god-faced censer was considered his sacred breath.
-The spirits consume this “sweet-smelling blood of trees” and are nourished by it because it contains the entity’s ch’ulel, “soul.”
-Sprinkled onto a burning offering such as a blood-soaked cloth, it carried the sacrifice to the gods.
+The ancients believed that a person’s breath constituted his soul essence, and that it continued after death.
+So incense coming out of the mouth of a god-faced censer was considered the god’s sacred breath.
+In ritual offerings, the spirits consume the “sweet-smelling blood of trees” and because it contains their ch’ulel or “soul, they are nourished by it.
+Sprinkled onto a burning offering such as a blood-soaked cloth, the smoke carried the sacrifice to the heavens.
 Other aromas that fed ch’ulel to the gods & ancestors included dried blossoms, alcohol, tobacco and the blood of animals and men.

-Copal balls were often shaped into hearts to symbolize the heart, the seat of the inner soul and residence of ch’ulel.
-Copal powder was mixed with pigments to make the colors shine, and it made the paint adhere better to stone and ceramic surfaces.
+Copal was shaped into little hearts to symbolize the seat of the soul and residence of ch’ulel.
+The powder was mixed with pigments to make them shine, and it made the paint adhere better to limestone, stucco and ceramic surfaces.

 Copal Used In A Hallucinogenic Journey